 Apply for an Emerson Grant

 Some preference will be given to proposals that come from areas of the curriculum where there is little or no other funding for summer work.
 Proposals for a variety of projects are welcomed for "research or other scholarly or creative collaboration outside the confines of the classroom."
 The collaborative research must be the primary focus of the student's summer work, the equivalent of a full-time job, typically for 10 weeks.
 Prorated stipends for projects of shorter duration are possible.
+All substantive research or creative activity for the project must be completed by August 15.
 Awardees are selected based on the quality of the proposal and collaborative nature of the research project.
-Other award requirements are progress reports during and at the end of the project and a public presentation of the results, made primarily by the student, during the 2016-2017 academic year.
+Other award requirements are progress reports during and at the end of the project and a public presentation of the results, made primarily by the student, during the 2017-18 academic year.

-Students are asked to complete the electronic application and submit a one– to two–page proposal.
-The collaborating faculty member also will submit a confidential letter of support that evaluates the academic merit of the proposal, assesses the student's preparation for the project and describes the student's role in the collaboration.
+Students are asked to complete the electronic application and submit a one-to-two page proposal on Interfolio.
+The collaborating faculty member will also submit a confidential letter of support that evaluates the academic merit of the proposal, assesses the student's preparation for the project, and describes his/her role in the collaboration.

 The grants will be awarded prior to spring break.
 If you have any questions regarding the process, please get in touch with Kelly Walton at 315-859-4615 or email@example.com.